penske-media-corp/pmc-larva/README.md

 # Larva

 This is the mono-repo for PMC's design system, Larva.
-It contains Larva features that should be available across platforms.
+It contains Larva features available across platforms.

 ## Usage